mzaks/EntitasKit/README.md

 }
 ```

-Last thing we need to do is to updat eour AppDelegate
+Last thing we need to do is to update our AppDelegate

 ```
     func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplicationLaunchOptionsKey: Any]?) -> Bool {